Krin58/Krin58/README.md

 ## 🚀 About Me
-#### I'm a budding developer and is learning and trying to advance in different languages (and find the suitable)
+#### I'm a budding developer who is learning and trying to advance in different languages (to find the suitable)

 <div  align="center">